 In 2007, Alan co-founded The REAL Center, a school for relationship skills and natural living.
 “Wild foods,” says Muskat, “are a way of feeling at home in the world: that we’re continually provided for and never alone.”
 Author of The Haggadah Vita, Muskat has also led wild food Passover seder banquets for over twenty years.
 And finally, his mother would like you to know that he graduated from Princeton.

 Bloom Post is a Shamanic Intuitive Healer who lives in Asheville, NC.
-She is author of the book “Shaman’s Toolbox: Practical Tools for Powerful Transformation” and is currently studying for her Doctorate of Divinity in Metaphysical Studies with a focus on Spiritual Healing.
-Bloom has studied across the U.S. and India, and some of her teachers have included an Appalachian Shaman, a Native American elder, Buddhist monks and nuns, as well as Hindu Swamis and Gurus.
+She is author of the book Shaman’s Toolbox: Practical Tools for Powerful Transformation and is currently studying for her Doctorate of Divinity in Metaphysical Studies with a focus on Spiritual Healing.
+Bloom has studied across the U.S. and India, and some of her teachers include an Appalachian Shaman, a Native American elder, Buddhist monks and nuns, as well as Hindu Swamis and Gurus.
 A Master Reiki Practitioner/Teacher, she also received her Yoga Teacher Training Certificate in India in 2005.

 Bloom writes books, leads workshops and teaches classes, as well as speaking to groups and seeing clients in private sessions.
 Visit her website for more information.

-Dr. Patricia Jordan, Naturopathic Veterinarian
+Dr. Patricia Jordan

 Patricia Jordan is a graduate of the North Carolina College of Veterinary Medicine.
 Having practiced conventional veterinary medicine for fifteen years, Dr. Jordan found Holistic medicine in 2000.
 She is currently finishing a Master’s Program in Traditional Chinese Veterinary Medicine, is a member of the American Botanical Council, NC Herbal Association, and Veterinary Botanical Medicine Association.
 She has her own botanical herbal formulas available online at Pet Well Being.

-Joe Allawos, MS has spent the better part of his adult life studying plants.
+Joe Allawos, MS, has spent the better part of his adult life studying plants.
 He holds a Master of Science Degree in botany with a focus in Plant Systematics and is a full time Instructor of Biology at Asheville Buncombe College.
 In addition, he is owner and operator of Sugar Creek Farm, an organic vegetable farm in Big Sandy Mush, North Carolina.
 His pursuits in agriculture and botany have taken him from the high Andes of Bolivia, Ecuador, and Argentina, to the Amazon basin of Northern Brazil, to the deserts of Northern Africa.

 More than a Botanist, Luke Cannon is a long time pursuer and teacher of the magic and medicine of plants.
 His passions to study and understand the beautiful ecological intricacies of the natural world have led him throughout the Americas and across the globe.
 His course of studies include the North East School of Botanical Medicine, the Chestnut School of Herbal Medicine, Plant Biology at Cornell University, the Karuna Falls School of Permaculture (NZ), and John Young’s Art of Mentoring course.

 Megan began studying herbalism at the Chicago College of Healing Arts.
 Megan’s deep passion for plants is founded on her connection with the plant spirits as well as her respect for their healing capabilities.
 Megan embarked on a journey, learning to grow plants from seed and create medicines from the plants based on the principles of plant alchemy.
 Before moving to Asheville she worked in the Apothecary of Whole Health Chicago creating custom Aromatherapy and Flower Essence blends for clients.

 Melissa is an Appalachian born Community Herbalist and Educator.
 She has studied herbal medicine for over a decade with some of the most prominent names in herbal medicine, although she considers her greatest teachers to be the plants themselves.
 She currently works at the French Broad Food Co-op, where she has been serving the Asheville community since 1997.
-Deeply rooted in the mountain community, Melissa serves on the board of the NC Chapter of the American Herbalist Guild, the NC Plant Savers and the NC Herb Association.
+Deeply rooted in the mountain community, Melissa serves on the board of the NC Chapter of the American Herbalists Guild, the NC Plant Savers and the NC Herb Association.
 Her enthusiasm inspires people to get creative and have fun with herbs!
 This includes using herbs as both food and medicine, in our homes, and in ceremony.

 Robin Allison serves on the ASHH faculty and is the current Apothecary Manager.
 Encouraging easy, intimate relationships with the plant life around us while relentlessly affirming the importance of understanding proper botanical nomenclature, Robin Allison has a passion for teaching and learning about the wild plants around him.
 Mostly self-taught, he has studied herbalism at the Chestnut School of Herbal Medicine and at the One World Healing Arts Institute, where he also taught field botany.

 Sarah holds a Bachelor of Science in Art Education from Pennsylvania State University and a Masters degree in Acupuncture from Tai Sophia Institute.
 She owns Clarity Acupuncture in downtown Asheville where she has been alchemizing herbal and crystal medicine for her patients for years.
 Sarah’s continued studies in mineral medicine are with Jeffrey C. Yuen, 88th generation Taoist priest of the Jade Purity Lineage.
-Her vision is to tend the re-emergence of stone and crystal medicine as the foundation of herbal medicine; a potent ancient practice for healing disease, and ultimately, as a significant tool in making miracles possible at this amazing time in our earth’s history.
+Her vision is to tend the re-emergence of stone and crystal medicine as the foundation of herbal medicine: a potent ancient practice for healing disease and, ultimately, as a significant tool in making miracles possible at this amazing time in our earth’s history.